Maffew is a hairdresser, marketer, and dabbler in many things who enjoys sharing knowledge about the science of hair coloring and hair care.

 At this point, the bleach will need time to lighten your hair, and there is no exact measurement that can be given.
 Every person's hair lightens at a different rate, and the volume of peroxide and brand of bleach powder you're using will impact the rate of the reaction.
 If you've colored your hair with hair dyes, this will also reduce the lightening effect as artificial color is more difficult to lighten than your natural hair color.

 To ascertain whether the lightening process has proceeded far enough to dye your hair red, you will need to check it every 10 minutes at least until it is light enough.
-You can leave the bleach in for up to an hour depending on brand, at which point any further lightening will slow to a crawl and the potential for damage will continue without any real benefit.
+You can leave the bleach in for up to an hour depending on the brand, at which point any further lightening will slow to a crawl and the potential for damage will continue without any real benefit.

 If your hair isn't light enough by this point, you will either have to bleach it again after allowing your hair to rest, or choose a different red hair color.